ashish-gehani/Trimmer/docs/baseline.md

 We have created a Baseline binaries for each benchmark to compare the code size reduction and performance of Trimmer's generated binaries with it.
 The baseline is generated as follows:

 1. Benchmarks are provided in Trimmer repository benchmarks/examples/trimmer folder.
-Go to the respective benchmark's folder (e.g., mini_httpd) in examples folder and use make to generate the required bitcode file (requires wllvm).
+Go to the respective benchmark's folder (e.g., mini_httpd) in examples folder and run ``make`` to generate the required bitcode file (requires wllvm).

 2. Apply -O3 optimzation to the bitcode file e.g., for mini_httpd use